Integralist/Linux-and-Docker-Development-Environment/README.md

 But if you want to use Docker from inside the VM you now have to switch to being the `root` user.
 So once inside the VM run `su` followed by the password Vagrant assigns to the `root` user (which is `vagrant`).

-## No updates showing?
+## Application updates not showing?

-If you make a change to the application then you'll need to restart the docker container with `docker restart {container_id}`
+If you make a change to the Ruby application then you'll need to restart the docker container with `docker restart {container_id}`

 ## Inside or out?